-Exploratory and Pre-Professional Advising Center
+Exploratory & Pre-Professional Advising Center

-COLLEGE: Exploratory & Pre-Professional Advising Center
+Exploratory & Pre-Professional Advising Center

 The Exploratory and Pre-Professional Advising Center (Explore Center) provides an academic home for students who have not decided upon a major or who are transitioning between majors.
-The Center also provides advising for students interested in Pre-Professional (Pre-Health and Pre-Law) programs.
+The Center also provides advising for students interested in pre-professional (pre-health and pre-law) programs.
 The Center does not award degrees.

-Professional academic advisers in the Explore Center are available on an appointment and/or walk-in basis Monday through Friday in 33 Canfield Administration Building and can be reached at 402-472-3605 or email@example.com.
-Undecided, Pre-Health, and Pre-Law students who have not yet chosen a major are assigned to an academic adviser and may view their adviser assignment in MyRED through the Student Center.
-Students may receive advising from their assigned adviser or any other adviser in the center.
+Academic advising appointments can also be scheduled through the MyPLAN tab in Blackboard.
+Undeclared, pre-health, and pre-law students who have not yet chosen a major are assigned to an Explore Center academic advisor and may view their advisor assignment in MyRED through the Student Center.
+Students may receive advising from their assigned advisor or any other advisor in the Center.

-Professional academic advisers in the Explore enter provide academic advising for students interested in pursuing professional health and law degrees after completion of their undergraduate course work at UNL.
-Pre-health and pre-law areas of study are not majors at UNL but rather advising categories.
-Students majoring in any college at UNL are advised in their pre-professional areas through the Explore Center.
-Pre-professional advising includes career exploration, course planning, entrance exam preparation, extracurricular activity and involvement, and application consultation.
-Advisers specialize in advising these areas: pre-chiropractic, pre-clinical lab science, pre-clinical perfusion, pre-cytotechnology, pre-dental hygiene, pre-dentistry, pre-law, pre-medicine, pre-mortuary science, pre-nursing, pre-occupational therapy, pre-optometry, pre-pharmacy, pre-physical therapy, pre-physician assistant, and pre-radiation science technology.
-Students who do not know which career path they might pursue are encouraged to explore the many options available by using the ExploreHealthCareers.org website in addition to the Career Services and Explore Center websites and resources.
+Students can receive specific advising in the following pre-health areas of interest: pre-chiropractic, pre-clinical laboratory science, pre-clinical perfusion, pre-cytotechnology, pre-dental hygiene, pre-dentistry, pre-law, pre-medicine, pre-mortuary science, pre-nursing, pre-occupational therapy, pre-optometry, pre-pharmacy, pre-physical therapy, pre-physician assistant, pre-public health, and pre-radiation science technology.
+Students who do not know which career path they might pursue are encouraged to explore the many options available by using the http://ExploreHealthCareers.org website in addition to the Career Services and Explore Center websites and resources.

 Consistent with the mission and values of the University, Achievement-Centered Education (ACE) is based on a shared set of four institutional objectives and 10 student learning outcomes.
 The ACE program was approved by faculty in all eight undergraduate colleges and endorsed by the Faculty Senate, the student government, and the Academic Planning Committee in January 2008 for implementation in the fall 2009.
 ACE aligns with current national initiatives in general education.